• Skip to primary navigation

 Subscribe via RSS.
 Thoughts or ideas?
 Tell me.
 Share with a friend.

-Tags: humour, poem
+Tags: humour, poetry

 Updated: November 24, 2014